-They say never judge a book by its cover, this is a saying you could easily relate with William Oldroyd’s Lady Macbeth.
+They say never judge a book by its cover, this is a saying you could easily relate to William Oldroyd’s Lady Macbeth.
 An impressive unflinching directorial debut feature of oppression and lust in North East England.

 This movie may share the name of one of William Shakespeare’s tragic heroines, this does, however, share guilt and death.
-This is based on a Russian book, a novella called Lady Macbeth Of The Mtensk District by Nikolai Leskov, which has been one time a opera that was banned by Stalin.
+This is based on a Russian book, a novella called Lady Macbeth Of The Mtensk District by Nikolai Leskov, which has been one time an opera that was banned by Stalin.